Gravitational wave backgrounds from coalescing black hole binaries at cosmic dawn: an upper bound: The upper bound of the stellar mass density in the cosmic dawn

 \subsection{The upper bound of the total stellar mass}

 First, we consider the case where a single stellar population dominates the reionization process, that is, a single value of $f_{\rm esc}\eta_{\rm ion}(=400)$ is adopted at all redshifts.
-In Fig.~\ref{fig:app1}, we show the range of cosmic SFRDs at $z\ga 5$, for which the Planck measured values of $\tau_{\rm e}$ and $z_{\rm reion}^{50\%}$ are consistently reproduced (light-blue region).
+In the left panel of Fig.~\ref{fig:app1}, we show the range of cosmic SFRDs at $z\ga 5$, for which the Planck measured values of $\tau_{\rm e}$ and $z_{\rm reion}^{50\%}$ are consistently reproduced (light-blue region).
 Those SFRDs are as high as $\dot{\rho}_\star \sim (2-4)\times 10^{-2}~\msunyr~{\rm Mpc}^{-3}$ at $z\la 9$ and begin to decline toward high redshifts at $z\ga 10-14$.
 All the cases shown here are consistent with the observed SFRDs within the errors over $5\la z\la 10.5$ and smoothly connect to the SFRD measured at lower redshifts (blue region; \citealt{Madau_Dickinson_2014} and \citealt{Robertson_2015}).
 For comparison, we overlay an SFRD model calculated by \cite{Visbal_2020}, where more realistic prescriptions for star formation, radiation feedback, IGM metal pollution, and the transition from PopIII to PopII stars are considered.
+In the right panel of Fig.~\ref{fig:app1}, we present the neutral fraction $(1-Q_{\rm H_{II}})$ of the IGM as a function of redshift, together with the observational constraints compiled by \cite{Robertson_2015} (and references therein).
+The computed reionization history is overall consistent with these observational results.
+The result consistent with the previous Planck estimate (blue region) is overlaid for comparison.